f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 #.
 Click ``Next`` and start the configuration
 #.
 Configure the page as below

    #.
 Configuration Name : ``IIS-Bluesky-<My Name>``  Why my name ?
-This app will be created in Azure AD tenant and we need to differentiate all apps.
+This app will be created in Entra ID tenant and we need to differentiate all apps.
 Example : ``IIS-Bluesky-ChrisMi`` The chance of name conflicts increases with the number of students so if possible, please at least use your first name and two characters of your last name.
 You can leave ``SSO``, ``Endpoint Checks``, and ``Additional Checks`` at their defaults (not selected.)
    #.
 In ``Azure Service Account Details``, Select ``Copy Account Info form Existing Configuration``, and select ``IIS-baseline``, then click ``Copy``

       |image012|